DigitalKin-ai/kin-kernel/README.md

 ---

-© 2023 DigitalKin.ai.
-All Rights Reserved.
+Kin-kernel © 2023 by DigitalKin is licensed under CC BY-NC-SA 4.0